wordofwarning/wordofwarning.org/current/2015-haphazard/index.md

 A schedule of activities and participating artists will be published here in mid-February.

 ####What people have said about Haphazard
 >• *Great!
-Everyone was energetic and friendly — very easy to interact with!*<br>• *Suitably crazy & surreal for children and their grown-ups*.<br>• *Really enjoyed the event and it's particularly nice to experience something a bit different, especially as adults, it is quite eye-popping…*<br>Audience Feedback (2013)
+Everyone was energetic & friendly — very easy to interact with!*<br>• *Suitably crazy & surreal for children and their grown-ups*.<br>• *Really enjoyed the event and it's particularly nice to experience something a bit different, especially as adults, it is quite eye-popping…*<br>Audience Feedback (2013)

 ####Access Information
 Haphazard takes place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some limited capacity, some participatory.
 We apologise but some parts of the building are not wheelchair accessible.
 Age advisory: suitable for all.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.